 One of the biggest defenses against bed bugs and other pests is proper education.
 Not only does this include carrying out periodic inspections and knowing what to look for, but also knowing how to tell facts from fiction.
 In the case of bed bug facts, there are quite a few myths hiding in the mix.

 The following guide will look at many of the most common claims regarding bed bugs and bed bug treatments, determining if they’re fact or fiction.
 The more you know, the better your chances of getting rid of bed bugs quickly and efficiently.

 Bed Bug Frequently Asked Questions

 Let’s start by looking at bed bugs themselves.
-Here are several common questions regarding these pests and their lifestyle.
+Here are several common questions regarding these little blood suckers and their lifestyle.